raspberrypilearning/sense-hat-random-sparkles/en/step_4.md

 --- hints ---

 --- hint ---
-Here is how your finished code should look, but you will probably have chosen different numbers:
+Here is how your finished code should look — you will probably have chosen different numbers:

 ![Random pixel solution](images/random-pixel-solution.png)